Got a hunch that mindfulness would be good for you?

 You will learn:

 - The fundamentals of mindfulness meditation

 - How to work with thinking that arises while practising mindfulness

 - How to improve attention and focus

 - Simple ways to integrate mindfulness into your life

 - Techniques for meeting and navigating strong emotions

-- The basic neuroscience and psychological underpinnings of mindfulness
+- The basic science and psychological underpinnings of mindfulness

-- Ways to cultivate positive-emotion states such as gratitude and self-compassion
+- Ways to cultivate positive emotion states like gratitude and self compassion

 - And much more…